openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 User-specific requirements drive the Multilib feature.
 Consequently,
-there is no one "out-of-the-box" configuration that likely exists to
+there is no one "out-of-the-box" configuration that would
 meet your needs.

 In order to enable Multilib, you first need to ensure your recipe is